The Great British Bake Off series 8: Episode 1: Cakes

-For the first challenge, the bakers were instructed to make a cake using fresh fruit, with no dried fruit permitted, in two hours.
-For the technical challenge, the bakers were instructed to make 12 chocolate mini rolls using Prue's recipe which contains peppermint cream, in two hours.
+For the first challenge, the bakers were instructed to make a cake using fresh fruit, with no dried fruit permitted, in 2 hours.
+For the technical challenge, the bakers were instructed to make 12 chocolate mini rolls using Prue Leith's recipe which contains peppermint cream, in 2 hours.
 The showstopper challenge required the bakers to make an illusion cake: a cake that appears to be some other object.
-They had four hours to complete the task.
+They had 4 hours to complete the task.